CBB752Spring2017/final-project-2-2-team2-team-2-2-2/index.md

 #### Documentation:
 GuideScan software is an open-source package (available at https://bitbucket.org/arp2012/guidescan_public/overview) that constructs gRNA libraries based on user-defined parameters (required dependencies for the software include python 2.7 with easy_install, along with rename, biopython, samtools, pyfaidx, and bx-python packages, and the pysam module - details can be found in the README.md file that comes with downloading the GuideScan software).
 In addition to generating libraries based on the most recent human reference genome, GRCh38, and those of other species, it allows users to input their own .fasta file, such as those of Carl Zimmer or GRCh37, which was used for the alignment of Carl’s reads.
 GuideScan allows users to input a list of chromosome names, desired gRNA length (excluding the PAM sequence and typically 20 to 100 bases long), alternative (to canonical NGG) PAM sites to analyze off targets (defalt is NAG).
 Users can also include a minimum mismatch similarity (M, default=2) between off target loci and a maximum off target genomic distance for more degenerate potential off-target loci (Q, default=3).

 On interactive online version of GuideScan (www.guidescan.com) allows users to examine a much smaller guideRNA library with a user-friendly interface.
-The online tool is convenient when looking at a single specific guideRNA and its off target informations.
-The typical output is an Excel file with the following column headings:
+The online tool is convenient when looking at a single specific guideRNA and information of its off-target loci.
+The typical output is an Excel file with the following columns:
 1. chromosome name/number (eg chr18)
-2. target site start
+2. target site start coordinate
-3. target site end
+3. target site end coordinate
 4. the guide RNA sequence
 5. cutting efficiency score
 6. cutting specificity score